jessemalone/jessemalone-hugo-site/content/angular_templates/projects.md

 ---
 ### The Jesse Malone Quintet

 The Jesse Malone Quintet began as and continues to serves as my outlet for composition.
 The group plays almost exclusively original compositions.
-In this endeaver I sometimes try to bridge the gap between my two disparate passions, writing tunes inspired by, or at least named for, concepts from computing.
+In this endeaver I sometimes try to bridge the gap between my two disparate interests, writing tunes inspired by, or at least named for, concepts from computing.

 The group regularly features: